-In several areas, Andy has crafted federal enforcement policy on a national level, including cybercrime, as chair of the Attorney General's Cybercrime and Intellectual Property Subcommittee, and economic espionage by foreign governments, as an architect of the DOJ's China Initiative.
+In several areas, Andy has crafted federal enforcement policy on a national level, including initiatives targeting foreign economic espionage and trade secret theft and cybercrime, as chair of the Attorney General's Cybercrime and Intellectual Property Subcommittee.
 In the early 2000s, Andy led the investigation of the 2000 presidential election in Florida and negotiated human rights issues with the Chinese government.
 He teaches securities regulation and trial practice at Boston-area law schools.

 - April 28, 2021

 Health Care Enforcement Trends and Insights — 2021 Pharmaceutical Compliance Congress

 Political Polarization and Prosecutorial Discretion — Donahue Lecture Series, Suffolk University Law School